Intent Signals Based on Third-Party Data

 Leveraging Third-Party Data for Optimized Intent Signals

-To put this third-party data strategy into practice, discover how the Rodz API enables company enrichment (firmographic, financial, SIRENE data) and digital presence analysis (tech stack, web traffic, content).
+To put this into practice, see how the Rodz API handles company enrichment (firmographic, financial, SIRENE data) and digital presence analysis (tech stack, web traffic, content).

 Discover our 14 types of intent signals.